telepenin/mqueue-nsq/README.md

 ## Run wakeup service

 Subscribe for new messages and send wakeup signal (open connect to socket) to the consumer.
+Also, it checks unprocessed messages for every consumer and wakeup them if needed.

 ```bash
 make wakeup